PubSub+ Event Portal Overview

 By default, you can only reference events and schemas within their own application domain.
 For another application domain to reference your events and schemas, the event or schema must be marked as shared.
 For example, imagine a situation where there are two application domains modelled in Event Portal: the Weather Events and the Traffic Events.
 Say, an event is created in the Weather Events application domain called the Blizzard.
 Since the Traffic Events application domain should be able to consume the Blizzard event, the creator of the Blizzard marks the event as shared.
 Now when an application is created in the Traffic Event application domain, it can choose to publish or subscribe to the Blizzard event.
 If it were not marked as shared, it would not be allowed to reference by applications in the Traffic Events application domain.

 The Runtime Discovery Agent is used to create a Discovery file; to do so, it connects to the target event broker and gathers configuration and runtime data.
-The following event brokers are currently supported: Apache Kafka, Confluent, and Amazon MSK.
+The following event brokers are currently supported: Apache Kafka, Confluent, Amazon MSK, and PubSub+ event brokers (Preview) .

 You can install the agent locally and use it to create a Discovery file of your event-driven architecture (EDA).
 The gathered data is generated as a JSON file, which you can upload into the Event Portal.
 The file contains entities (including Consumer Groups, Connectors, Topics, and Schemas) that are returned and used for staging the Discovery file before being imported into Designer and Catalog.
 The following data/metadata is returned in the Discovery file result: